mdsitton/RhythmGameChart/spec.md

 Version Number
 - We should have a version number in the header incase we need to ammend the format due to issues or functionality improvments.
-  - 8bit unsigned int
+  - 8-bit unsigned int
   - Also backwards compatibility should be taken into consideration for new format versions.

 - Ticks per quarter note.
-  - 32 bit unsigned int
+  - 16-bit unsigned int
   - This value gives context of how to parser all of the events in the event tracks
     - I considered putting it in the metadata section but decided not to because you shouldnt need to parse the metadata section in order to parse the tracks.
   - Track events use these ticks to define location and length of events.